Why A Newborn Won't Sleep Unless Held And What To Do About It

 Dr. Kevin Huffman, a board-certified bariatric physician from Vermilion, Ohio, advises, “Swaddle your child in a way that mimics the safety and security of being held.
 Gently rock or pat your baby as you place them in the crib before they fall asleep.
 Allow them to practice learning how to self-soothe and fall asleep on their own gradually.”

 Newborns won’t sleep unless held is a common issue experienced by many new parents.
 Newborns prefer to snuggle with their mother since skin-to-skin contact can give them more secure feelings and calm them.
 Holding hands could help them experience the womb’s environment, and often demands to be held until they fall asleep out of sheer exhaustion.
 This behavior may change gradually when the baby adjusts to the new surroundings.
-However, holding them in hands always is not advised as they may not learn to sleep alone in bassinet or cribs.
+However, constantly holding them in hands is not advised as they may not learn to sleep alone in a bassinet or crib.
 Sleep training and bedtime routine can help the baby learn to sleep independently.

 Infographic: Getting Your Baby To Sleep Without Having To Hold Them